Channan Pir

 Channan Pir is a village in the Punjab province of Pakistan, it is named after a Sufi saint and contains his tomb.
 It is located between the Derawar and Din Gargh forts and lies a few kilometres from Yazman town, and in the start of the Cholistan desert.
-The village is linked to Jalaluddin Surkh-Posh Bukhari who was said to have come to the village while travelling en route to Jaisalmir during the 13th century.
+It remains a cherished sanctuary, revered by Hindus and Muslims for centuries.